Trish Regan

-Patricia Ann Regan (born December 13, 1972) is a conservative American television talk show host and author.
+Patricia Ann "Trish" Regan (born December 13, 1972) is a conservative American Podcaster, author, and former television talk-show host.
 She hosted Trish Regan Primetime on the Fox Business Network from 2015 to 2020.

 Regan was previously a television host on Bloomberg Television from 2012 to 2015, and a host at CNBC from 2007 to 2012.
-She was also a contributor on Fox Business and Fox News.
+She was also a host on Fox Business and a contributor on Fox News until March 2020.

 Early life and education

-She was Miss New Hampshire and represented her home state in the Miss America 1994 pageant.
-Regan went on to study voice in Graz, Austria, and at the New England Conservatory of Music in Boston before enrolling at Columbia University.
-She attended and graduated from Phillips Exeter Academy in Exeter, New Hampshire, graduating in 1991.
-She graduated from Columbia with a B.A. in history in 2000.
+Regan was Miss New Hampshire and represented her home state in the Miss America 1994 pageant.
+She went on to study voice in Graz, Austria, and at the New England Conservatory of Music in Boston before enrolling at Columbia.
+Regan attended and graduated from Phillips Exeter Academy in Exeter, New Hampshire, graduating in 1991.
+She graduated from Columbia with a Bachelor of Arts in history in 2000.

 Career

 CBS (2001–07)

 Regan got her start in 2001 at CBS MarketWatch, then owned partially by CBS News, where she was a business correspondent reporting for the CBS Evening News through 2007.
 She also contributed to Face the Nation and 48 Hours.
 Her work on the terror connection between the Tri-Border region of South America and Islamic terrorist groups earned her an Emmy nomination for Investigative Reporting in 2007.

 While working at CBS News, Regan was a correspondent for CBS MoneyWatch.
 In 2002, she earned the Most Outstanding Young Broadcast Journalist Award from the Northern California Society of Professional Journalists for her work there.